 - Application for Research Ethics Approval

-- Request for Approval of Course-based Student Research Projects (See Information for Course Instructors)
+- Request for Approval of Course-based Student Research Projects (See Course-based Research Ethics Approval (Information for faculty))

 - Ontario Community College Multi-site Form (Recommended for research at more than one Ontario College)